Addiction Step Five: Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 We have to get something off our chest, and it feels so good to rid ourselves of the stone hanging around our necks, one that we’ve been carrying for a long time.
 Evangelical Christianity has long embraced the idea of confessing one to another, and having an accountability partner is an important element in one’s involvement with the church.
 This step is entirely practical and best utilized on an ongoing basis.

-We “admitted to God,” is the first piece and like our discussion of Step 4, we understand that God is all knowing, so anything that needs to be shared is already fully known to God.
+We “admitted to God,” is the first piece and like our previous discussion as we work through Addiction Step Five, we understand that God is all knowing, so anything that needs to be shared is already fully known to God.
 There’s really no sense in hiding something that is always out in the open to God, so just presenting Him with the facts is much more practical than doing the hide and seek dance.

 The writer of Psalm 32 describes his tension with God the following way in verses 3-5: